 Omnivore; an animal that eats a wide variety of food items as opportunity arises.

 Piscivore; an animal that mainly eats a diet of fish.

-These classifications depend largely on a snapshot of what the local peoples, collectors or researchers saw when initially studying, the diets offered and taken when first place into captivity and also through stomach sample analysis.
-Over time we learn more and the more we learn and observe the greater our level of care can become.
+These classifications depend largely on a snapshot of what the local people, collectors.
+When initially studied, the diets observed in the wild were assumed as the mainstay once placed into captivity.
+Over time, the more we learn and observe through stomach sample analysi, the greater our level of care can become.

 If we can accept that our pet species are not ‘Obligate’ within the groups we can start to offer greater variety and in a safe and measured way once again start to see less incidence of avoidable nutritional metabolic ‘disease’.

-The EarthPro Programme of supplementation and foods have been designed to help you offer wide dietary variety by using safe, natural products.
+The EarthPro Supplementation Programme and foods have been designed to help you offer wide dietary variety with safe, natural products.
 Suppose an animal in the wild obtains a percentage of the minerals that it needs to from the earth.
 It then makes sense that a mineral offering derived from natural source would be safest to use in captivity.
 Rather than use a laboratory approximation of the mineral content of the earth, we use a naturally mined ‘Full-Spectrum’ mineral clay as the base of our everyday powder ‘EarthPro-A’.
-This can therefore be used at every feed to help supply those minerals found in the wild.
+Therefore, this can be used at every feed to help supply those minerals found in the wild.

 EarthPro Supplementation Programme